 You've pulled out all the stops to make your house and yard look first-rate.
-So why let that hard work disappear at nightfall when, with a flick of a switch and some strategically placed landscape lights, you can roll back the darkness and put it all on display?
+So why let that hard work disappear at nightfall.
+With a flick of a switch and some strategically placed outdoor house lights, you can roll back the darkness and put it all on display?
 Done right, landscape lighting makes the best of what you've got by highlighting your home's architectural features and drawing attention to prized plantings and trees.

 Most landscape lighting today is low voltage, and with good reason.
 Unlike 120-volt systems, it's safer to work with and less costly to install.
 And though low-voltage lights receive one-tenth the power, thanks to a step-down transformer, there's no limit to the effects they can achieve, from ethereal moonlight beamed down from a tree canopy to a subtle glow that washes over a low garden wall.
 More than just picking the right hardware, a pleasing lighting scheme is also about artistry.

 Landscape lighting typically relies on stepped-down power from your house.

 - Transformer: Reduces 120-volt household current to a safer 12 volts.

 - Bulb: Determines a light's brightness, color, and beam width, as well as electricity usage.

 - Fixture Housing: Protects bulb from elements and helps shape light beam.

 - Cable: Carries current to light through fixture's lead wires.
 Underlit trees and accent lights aimed at the facade create an inviting post-sunset atmosphere around this home.

 Homeowners can put in a simple system in a weekend.
 For the most stunning effects, go with a landscape lighting specialist familiar with the various fixtures and ways to arrange them.